Igor1101/THUNDERSTORM/README.md

 it is better supported.

 #### TODO up to 2019 (in case someone want`s to contribute):
+NOTE: to see full list of TODOs please run `grep -r -n TODO\ :` in target folder
 - [ ] port multitasking from [THUNDERSTORM-OLD](http://github.com/Igor1101/THUNDERSTORM-OLD)
 - [ ] ACPI support and power management
 - [ ] PIC management